-Seed mandala procedure:
+Seed necklace procedure:

-Start by gathering your supplies: Find the bag of seeds and place your cardboard shape on a flat surface that can get messy (newspaper or a paper plate works well).
-Have your glue within reach!

-- Plan out your design before you begin gluing.
+- Start by gathering your supplies: Find the bag of seeds and place your cardboard shape on a flat surface that can get messy (newspaper or a paper plate works well).
+Have your glue within reach! - 2.
+Plan out your design before you begin gluing.
 Are there certain seeds that are your favorites that you want to be sure and include?
 If so, use them first.
-Think about using different colors and shapes to make patterns or a design. - 3.
-Place a drop of glue on each larger seed to begin.
+Think about using different colors and shapes to make patterns or a design.

+3. Place a drop of glue on each larger seed to begin.
 For the smaller seeds, it works well to spread the glue directly onto the cardboard and add the seeds to it rather than trying to glue individually.
 Remember, a little bit of glue goes a long, long way!

-- 4. Continue gluing and placing seeds until the entire shape is full. - 5.
-Set aside to dry, this could take a little while if you have used a lot of glue so be patient!
+- 4. Continue gluing and placing seeds until the entire shape is full.
+But do not cover the hole! - 5.
+Set aside to dry, this could take a little while if you have used a lot of glue so be patient! - 6.
+With an adult's help, insert the yarn through the hole and tie it to the appropriate length (longer for a necklace, shorter for an ornament or wall decoration).